madnuttah/unbound-docker/README.md

 To provide a better structuring of the unbound.conf file, folders for optionally storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:

-- `/usr/local/unbound/certs.d/` for storing your certificates.
+- [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound/certs.d/) for storing your certificate files.

-- `/usr/local/unbound/conf.d/` for your configuration files like interfaces.conf, performance.conf, security.conf, etc.
+- [`/usr/local/unbound/conf.d/`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound/conf.d/) for your configuration files like interfaces.conf, performance.conf, security.conf, etc.

-- `/usr/local/unbound/log.d/` for your unbound.log in case you need to view it for troubleshooting and debugging purposes.
+- [`/usr/local/unbound/log.d/`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound/log.d/) for your unbound.log in case you need to view it for troubleshooting and debugging purposes.

-- `/usr/local/unbound/zones.d/` for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.
+- [`/usr/local/unbound/zones.d/`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound/zones.d/) for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

-_You can find splitted configuration files in the_ [`examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound) _folder to get an impression on how to structure the config files.
+_You can find splitted configuration files in the_ [`examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound) _folder and it's subfolders to get an impression on how to structure the config files.
 Please mind that those files are just examples which also needs to be edited to make them work for your environment.
 Other than that, splitting ain't really neccessary as your standard unbound.conf will perfectly do the job._

 **These config files must be named with the suffix .conf - except the unbound.log and your certificate files of course.**